 What if your baby isn’t on track?

-As long as your little one progresses, there’s likely nothing to worry about.
+As we said, each child is unique and develops at their own pace, so as long as your little one progresses, there’s likely nothing to worry about.
 However, talking to your pediatrician is always a good idea when you're concerned about your baby's development.

 They can assess potential issues and provide individualized tips to help your baby reach their milestones.